 23 Things to Do On Daufuskie Island:

-#2 Book a guided history & artisans tour if you’d rather get the local’s perspectives.
+#2 Book a guided Daufuskie Island history & artisans tour if you’d rather get the local’s perspectives.
 One common denominator for all Tour Daufuskie guides is that they must be Daufuskie Island residents!

-#3 Book a kayaking or stand-up-paddle-boarding tour with Tour Daufuskie.
+#3 Do not miss the opportunity for a Daufuskie Island kayaking or stand-up-paddle-boarding tour with Tour Daufuskie.
 You will be able to choose from paddling the shores of the beach or navigating the turns in the rivers and salt water creeks.
-Either way, nature will find you!
+It’s here that you will see up close why Daufuskie Island is considered the “eco-tourism capital” of the east coast!
+Bring binoculars and your camera…..

 #5 Visit renowned coastal sculptor Chase Allen at his Iron Fish Gallery & Studio which was established on Daufuskie Island in 2001.
 Allen & his artwork have been featured in national magazines such as Coastal Living, Southern Living, and Martha Stewart Living and he was the 2015 winner of the prestigious Martha Stewart American Made national contest.
 Allen’s coastal sculptures are collected worldwide but handcrafted and sold exclusively on Daufuskie Island.